uturuncuayaku/CS320/README.md

-# CS 320 - Software Test, Automation, and Quality Assurance
+# CS 320 - Software Testing, Automation, and Quality Assurance
 ---
 # Southern New Hampshire University
 Code and projects with version control.